rezarahimian/docs/multiple_withdrawal.rst

     *Figure 5: Minimum viable ERC20 token implementation*

-While removing ``approve`` and ``transferFrom`` functions will prevent multiple withdrawal attack, it makes this token incompatible with properties of ERC20 standards.
+While removing ``approve`` and ``transferFrom`` functions prevent multiple withdrawal attack, it makes this token incompatible with ERC20 standards.
 According to ERC20 specifications, these methods are not OPTIONAL and must be implemented.
-Moreover, ignoring them will cause failed function calls by standard wallets that expect to call them.
-So, we would not consider this solution as a compatible fix although mitigates the vulnerability.
+Moreover, ignoring them will cause failed function calls by standard wallets that expect to interact with them.
+So, we would not consider this solution as a compatible fix although mitigates the attack.

-3. Approving token transfer to verified smart contracts or trusted third-party
+3. Approving token transfer to verified smart contract or trusted third-party
 ==============================================================================
-Approving token transfer to non-upgradable smart contracts would be safe.
+Approving token transfer to non-upgradable smart contracts can be considered safe.
 Because they do not contain any logic to take advantage of this vulnerability.
-For example, the below contract uses ``transferFrom`` function to transfer approved amount of tokens to someone who agreed to pay equivalent in Ether.
+For example, the below smart contract uses ``transferFrom`` function to transfer approved amount of tokens to someone who agreed to pay equivalent in Ether.
 So, it will be safe to allow token transfer by this smart contract:

 .. figure:: images/multiple_withdrawal_05.png
     :scale: 100%